Do you enjoy telling a story through moving graphic images? If so, you might be thinking about pursuing a career as an animator.

 Even if you’re creating hand-drawn or claymation type animations, at some point, you’ll need to use a computer and applications to get them into production.

 Modern animation uses a lot of technology, so knowledge in this area can go a long way.
 Learning how to use available tools and applications is essential.
-If you want to read more about some of the tools available, browse our section on animation.

 While this is a largely creative and artistic field, you will want to have some ability to use logical thinking to deal with decisions and technical matters.